Onufriev-Lab/GBION_tutorial/README.md

   gb_neckscale_ion_2_pp=1,
   gb_neckscale_ion_2_pn=1,
   gb_neckscale_ion_2_nn=1,
-  gbsa=3,
  /
  &wt type='END',
  /
 DISANG=disang_NaCl.txt
 &end
-RESTRAIN NUCLEOSOME
+RESTRAIN DNA
 20.0
-RES 1 1264
+RES 1 24
 END
 END
 ```

 `imin=1`  – turn minimization regime on
 `ntx=1` – read coordinates from input coordinates file
 `igb=8` – specify implicit solvent model GBneck2
 `irest=0` – ignore input velocities
 `maxcyc=2000` – limit of minimization cycles
 `ncyc=1000`  – the number of minimization cycles with the steepest descent algorithm applied.
 The conjugate gradient algorithm is used for another 1000 steps
 `ntpr=100` – write down output every 100 cycles
 `ntwx=0` – do not write coordinate trajectory file
 `ntr=1` – apply restraints of the group of atoms specified below to the reference coordinates
 `cut=9999.0` – Cutoff distance of nonbonded interaction calculation in angstroms.
 The higher the number the more interacting atoms are considered and the more accurate and computationally expensive the calculaition is.
+For implicit solvent simulation huge number is usually used.
 `gbion=3` – turn on GBION model
 `nmropt=1` – turn on distance restraints for ions
 `intdiel=1` – internal dielectric of the solute molecule
 `gbsa=3` – take into account the energy of the surface tension
 **Parameters implemented into GB approximation of interaction energy of different atom pairs:**
 `gi_coef_1_p=1,` – $K_{GB}$ for pair solute atom – cation
 `gi_coef_1_n=0.05,` – $K_{GB}$ for pair solute atom – anion
 `gi_coef_2_pp=1,` – $K_{GB}$ for pair cation – cation
 `gi_coef_2_pn=0.05,` – $K_{GB}$ for pair cation – anion
 `gi_coef_2_nn=1,` – $K_{GB}$ for pair anion – anion
 `intdiel_ion_1_p=36,` – $K_{\epsilon}$ for pair solute atom – cation
 `intdiel_ion_1_n=8,` – $K_{\epsilon}$ for pair solute atom – anion
 `intdiel_ion_2_pp=36,` – $K_{\epsilon}$ for pair cation – cation
 `intdiel_ion_2_pn=8,` – $K_{\epsilon}$ for pair anion – cation
 `intdiel_ion_2_nn=8,` – $K_{\epsilon}$ for pair anion – anion
 `gb_neckscale_ion_1_p=1,` – $K_{NS}$ for pair solute atom – cation
 `gb_neckscale_ion_1_n=1,` – $K_{NS}$ for pair solute atom – anion
 `gb_neckscale_ion_2_pp=1,` – $K_{NS}$ for pair cation – cation
 `gb_neckscale_ion_2_pn=1,` – $K_{NS}$ for pair anion – cation
 `gb_neckscale_ion_2_nn=1,` – $K_{NS}$ for pair anion – anion
 **Parameters of restraints**
 `&wt type='END'` – no conditions are varied during the simulation
 `DISANG=disang_NaCl.txt` – read restraints for ions from file

-`RESTRAIN NUCLEOSOME` – specifying restraints for nucleosome
+`RESTRAIN DNA` – specifying restraints for DNA

-`20.0` – restraint constant for nucleosome
+`0.1` – restraint constant for DNA

-`RES 1 1264` – specifying residues included into nucleosome, restraints will be applied to these restraints.
+`RES 1 24` – specifying residues included into nucleosome, restraints will be applied to these residues.

-#### 2. Run the energy minimization

-To run the energy minimization type in command line:
+To run the energy minimization change working directory to `Dickerson_Drew_Dodecamer_files` and type in command line:

 `pmemd.cuda -O -i min.in -o min.out -p dna.top -c dna.crd -r min.ncrst -inf min.mdinfo -ref dna.crd`

-Here flag `-O` induces overwriting the output files, `-i min.in` specifies file with input parameters, `-o min.out` specifies file, where output values will be written, `-p dna.top` specifies topology file, `-c dna.crd` – file with initial coordinates, `-r min.ncrst` – file with final coordinates, `-inf min.mdinfo` – file with intermediate values of energies, `-ref dna.crd` – reference coordinates for restraints for nucleosome atoms.
+Here flag `-O` induces overwriting the output files, `-i min.in` specifies file with input parameters, `-o min.out` specifies file, where output values will be written, `-p dna.top` specifies topology file, `-c dna.crd` – file with initial coordinates, `-r min.ncrst` – file with final coordinates, `-inf min.mdinfo` – file with intermediate values of energies and performance metrics, `-ref dna.crd` – reference coordinates for restraints for DNA atoms.

 The output file of the simulation (`min.out`) should look like this:
 ```